- 1. Overheating

 5. Battery Problems

 With time, laptop users tend to run into battery issues.
-So, if your venerable laptop has become too unpredictable and keeps shutting down without your permission, your battery might be the one to blame for this kind of misbehaviour.
+So, if your venerable laptop has become too unpredictable and your PC randomly turns off, your battery might be the one to blame for this kind of misbehaviour.

 Consider replacing your old battery with a new one.
 Make sure your new battery fits your laptop’s requirements.